cuff-links/mongo/Replication-Internals.md

 The primary-elect uses the [`FreshnessScanner`](https://github.com/mongodb/mongo/blob/r3.4.2/src/mongo/db/repl/freshness_scanner.h) to send a `replSetGetStatus` request to every other node to see the last applied OpTime of every other node.
 If the primary-elect’s last applied OpTime is less than the newest last applied OpTime it sees, it will schedule a timer for the catchup-timeout.
 If that timeout expires or if the node reaches the old primary's last applied OpTime, then the node ends catch-up phase.
 The node then stops the `OplogFetcher`.

 At this point the node goes into "drain mode".
-This is when the node has already logged "transition to PRIMARY", but has not yet applied all of the oplog entries in its queue. `replSetGetStatus` will now say the node is in PRIMARY state.
+This is when the node has already logged "transition to PRIMARY", but has not yet applied all of the oplog entries in its oplog buffer. `replSetGetStatus` will now say the node is in PRIMARY state.
 The applier keeps running, and when it completely drains the buffer, it signals to the `ReplicationCoordinator` to finish the step up process.
 The node marks that it can begin to accept writes.
 According to the Raft Protocol, no oplog entries from previous terms can be committed until an oplog entry in the current term is committed.
 The node now writes a "new primary" noop oplog entry so that it can commit older writes as soon as possible.
 Finally, the node drops all temporary collections and logs “transition to primary complete”.

 ### Step Down